Jobim is Alive and Well in Barcelona

 In addition to Jobim songs performed and recorded by the full SAJB ensemble, a number of his compositions appear in various editions of the Joan Chamorro presenta… series of albums, with each release showcasing an individual band musican/vocalist, beginning with Andrea Motis in 2010, and continuing with Eva Fernandez, Magali Datzira, Rita Payes, Alba Armengou, Elia Bastida, Carla Motis, and other SAJB members throughout the band’s fourteen years.
-The young singers have all embraced the Brazilian style, which fits in especially well for performances and recordings of the smaller SAJB side groups [2021 update: Alba Armengou has been working on an all-Brazilian album with Chamorro and members of her own quartet, which includes SAJB saxophonist Marcal Perramon].
+The young singers have all embraced the Brazilian style, which fits in especially well for performances and recordings of the smaller SAJB side groups (Alba Armengou has been performing a great deal of Brazilian classics with members of her own quartet, which includes SAJB saxophonist Marcal Perramon).

 Violinist/saxophonist Elia Bastida, who has sung on nearly a dozen Brazilian songs with the band, says, “I love singing ‘bossa nova’ and Brazilian music…I didn’t know Jobim before I was with the SAJB, because until then I played only classical music.
 When I heard this kind of music, I loved it because it’s very cheerful.
 Although it talks about sad things, it has a component that is different from other kinds of music.”
 The first Brazilian song she recorded as a solo singer with the SAJB was “Baiao de Quatro Toques,” which she has sung “in a thousand concerts” and still loves it.
 “I spend many hours listening to the music of Jobim, Joao Gilberto, Elis Regina, Maria Behtana, Rosa Passos…” She has even co-written a song with Joan Chamorro, “Uma Estrela,” for which she wrote the lyrics in Portuguese.
 “Singing this kind of music for me is very special.
 The ‘sotaque’ (Brazilian accent) and this language is very lovely to sing, and for me it’s very easy to feel identified with.
 One of my musical dreams is to be able to go and play music in Brazil.”